whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 # High-Assurance Security Controls Index

-This repository is organized as a **table-of-contents-style control index** for high-assurance engineering and assurance activities.
+This repository is organized as a control index for high-assurance engineering and assurance activities.

 It maps controls and evidence expectations across: